Projects

 Branch Relationships

-Vers maintains parent-child relationships between VMs:- Parents can have multiple children (multiple branches from one point)
+Vers maintains parent-child relationships between VMs:- Parents can have multiple children (branch multiple times from one VM)

 - Each child has exactly one parent (linear inheritance)

-You can work in multiple branches simultaneously by using different terminal sessions:Configuration Files
+You can work in multiple VMs simultaneously using different terminal sessions:Configuration

 vers.toml